 I spent the day with Rick, a client from Milaca, who hadn't been the southeast Minnesota in many years to fish.
 Rick was not rusty in the slightest as we caught many trout in the AM hours on a variety of nymph patterns.
 The water was stained but very fishable.

 After some lunch and a few minutes of cooling off, we hit the second stream.
-It startedn out as sunny with no wind and opressive humidity.
+It started out as sunny with no wind and oppressive humidity.
 The gnats and black flies were certainly present.
 The clouds rolled in later in the afternoon, and we began to hear thunder in the distance.
-We got off well in advance of yesterday afternoon's deluge that will leave large chunks of the driftless unfishable for a few days.
+We got off well in advance of yesterday afternoon's deluge that will leave large chunks of the drift less unfishable for a few days.